wichofly/myFlix-client/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-you can login with the next information:
+You can login with the next information:
 - Username: testtest
 - Password: testtest